Genus zero modular operad and absolute Galois group: The stack category of stable labeled curves

 \subsection{Stacks}

 \begin{definition}[5.1 in~\cite{Ma99}, 4.1 in~\cite{DM}]~ A stack of groupoids is a quadruple satisfying the following conditions:

-\begin{enumerate} \item $b:\F\to \cS$ is groupoid (such a in 4.2).
+\begin{enumerate} \item $b:\F\to \cS$ is a groupoid (such as defined in section \ref{s:F}).
 Each contravariant representable functor $S^{op}\to Sets$ is a sheaf on $\mathcal{T}$. \item Any isomorphism between families over a given base is uniquely defined by its restrictions to the elements of any covering of the base.
 Given $X_1,X_2$ over $T$, the functor $T'\mapsto Iso_{T'}(X_1\to X_2)$ \item Any family over a given base is uniquely defined by its local restrictions. \end{enumerate} \end{definition}

 The stacks over $T$ are the objects of a 2--category (stacks/$T$): 1--morphisms are functors from one stack to another, and 2-morphisms are morphisms of functors.
 In this 2--category every 2--morphism is an isomorphism.